JaimeOrtegaxyz/orbi-demo-site/README.md

 **URL**: [https://orbi-demo-site.vercel.app/](https://orbi-demo-site.vercel.app/)

-Website intended for demo purposes.
+This website is intended for demonstration purposes.
+However, you are welcome to replicate and adapt it as needed for your own use.

 ## What technologies are used for this project?